ethanho97/VariableLightF18/README.md

 * Costs < $50
 * Replaceable battery

 As well as potential extra functionality.
+The criteria we will be judged on for our design are:
+* Minimize weight
+* Minimize size
+* Maximize `Brightest` mode
+* Minimize power draw / maximize battery life
+* Survive 3 foot drop with battery installed

 This project will have us work individually to come up with our own design and planning process which will be maintained via this repository.

+## Pictures
+[To be added!!!]